 Noise in computed tomography is an unwanted change in pixel values in an otherwise homogenous image.
 Often, noise is defined loosely as, the grainy appearance on cross-sectional imaging; more often than not, this is quantum mottle.

-Noise is in CT is measured via the signal to noise ratio (SNR); comparing the level of desired signal (photons) to the level of background noise (pixels deviating from normal).
+Noise in CT is measured via the signal to noise ratio (SNR); comparing the level of desired signal (photons) to the level of background noise (pixels deviating from normal).
 The higher the ratio, the less noise is present on the image.

 Noise on a cross-sectional image will equal a decrease in the picture quality and inadvertently will hinder the contrast resolution.